napphuong/SystemTools/README.md

 # Change Logs:

+2016.08.09
+	Add tabs and reconstruct layout using qtvboxlayout Add menu bar to backup and restore registry data (in case re-install windows) Fix add apps to config file due to change of QtWidgets.QFileDialog.getOpenFileName in pyqt5

 2016.07.28
 	start using pip function (with admin right) exit now is exit (not go to tray any more)